message/iata/GP.md

-Published 27.12.2021
+Published 28.12.2021
 1. Passengers must have a COVID-19 vaccination certificate showing that they received:
 - the first vaccine dose of Janssen at least 28 days before arrival; or
 - the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival; or
 - the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and a proof of previous infection with COVID-19; or
 - the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and a proof of complete vaccination of Sinopharm or Sinovac.
 - This does not apply to passengers younger than 18 years accompanying by a fully vaccinated parent/guardian.
-2. Until 27 December 2021, passengers arriving from Albania, Angola, Anguilla, Antigua and Barbuda, Argentina, Armenia, Aruba, Azerbaijan, Bahamas, Bangladesh, Barbados, Belarus, Belize, Benin, Bermuda, Bhutan, Bolivia, Bonaire, St. Eustatius and Saba, Bosnia and Herzegovina, Botswana, Brunei Darussalam, Burkina Faso, Burundi, Cambodia, Cameroon, Cape Verde, Cayman Isl., Central African Rep., Chad, China (People's Rep.), Christmas Isl., Cocos (Keeling) Isl., Congo, Congo (Dem.
-Rep.), Cook Isl., Cote d'Ivoire, Curacao, Czechia, Djibouti, Dominica, Dominican Rep., Ecuador, Egypt, El Salvador, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Falkland Isl.
-(Malvinas), Faroe Isl., Fiji, French Guiana, French Polynesia, French West Indies, Gabon, Gambia, Ghana, Gibraltar, Greenland, Grenada, Guam, Guatemala, Guinea, Guinea-Bissau, Guyana, Haiti, Honduras, Iceland, India, Indonesia, Iraq, Israel, Jamaica, Kazakhstan, Kenya, Kiribati, Korea (Dem.
-People's Rep.), Kosovo (Rep.), Kuwait, Kyrgyzstan, Lao People's Dem.
-Rep., Lesotho, Liberia, Libya, Luxembourg, Macao (SAR China), Madagascar, Malawi, Malaysia, Mali, Marshall Isl., Martinique, Mauritania, Mauritius, Mayotte, Mexico, Micronesia (Federated States), Moldova (Rep.), Mongolia, Montenegro, Montserrat, Mozambique, Myanmar, Namibia, Nauru, Nepal, New Caledonia, Nicaragua, Niger, Nigeria, Niue, Norfolk Isl., North Macedonia (Rep.), Northern Mariana Isl., Oman, Palau, Palestinian Territory, Panama, Papua New Guinea, Paraguay, Peru, Philippines, Pitcairn Isl., Puerto Rico, Qatar, Reunion, Rwanda, Samoa, Samoa (American), Sao Tome and Principe, Senegal, Serbia, Sierra Leone, Solomon Isl., Somalia, South Sudan, Sri Lanka, St. Barthelemy, St. Helena, St. Kitts and Nevis, St. Lucia, St. Maarten, St. Martin, St. Pierre and Miquelon, St. Vincent and the Grenadines, Sudan, Suriname, Syria, Tajikistan, Tanzania, Thailand, Timor-Leste, Togo, Tonga, Trinidad and Tobago, Turkmenistan, Turks and Caicos Isl., Tuvalu, USA, Uganda, United Arab Emirates, United Kingdom, Uzbekistan, Venezuela, Viet Nam, Virgin Isl.
-(British), Virgin Isl.
-(USA), Wallis and Futuna Isl., Yemen, Zambia or Zimbabwe must have:
-- a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point; or
-- a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+2. Passengers must have a negative COVID-19 antigen or PCR test taken at most 24 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years.
-3. Until 27 December 2021, passengers arriving from Afghanistan, Algeria, Brazil, Colombia, Costa Rica, Cuba, Georgia, Iran, Maldives, Morocco, Pakistan, Russian Fed., Seychelles, South Africa, Suriname, Tunisia or Turkey must have:
-- a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point; or
-- a negative COVID-19 PCR test taken at most 48 hours before departure from the first embarkation point.
-- This does not apply to passengers younger than 12 years.
-4. Effective 28 December 2021, passengers must have a negative COVID-19 antigen or PCR test taken at most 24 hours before departure from the first embarkation point.
-- This does not apply to passengers younger than 12 years.
-5. Passengers must have a completed sworn statement obtained at <a href="https://tinyurl.com/3wnu8gvj">https://tinyurl.com/3wnu8gvj</a>
+3. Passengers must have a completed sworn statement obtained at <a href="https://tinyurl.com/3wnu8gvj">https://tinyurl.com/3wnu8gvj</a>
-6. Passengers arriving from Afghanistan, Algeria, Brazil, Colombia, Costa Rica, Cuba, Georgia, Iran, Maldives, Morocco, Pakistan, Russian Fed., Seychelles, South Africa, Suriname, Tunisia or Turkey are subject to an antigen or PCR test upon arrival.
+4. Passengers arriving from Afghanistan, Algeria, Brazil, Colombia, Costa Rica, Cuba, Georgia, Iran, Maldives, Morocco, Pakistan, Russian Fed., Seychelles, South Africa, Suriname, Tunisia or Turkey are subject to an antigen or PCR test upon arrival.
-7. Passengers are subject to self-isolation or quarantine for up to 14 days.
+5. Passengers are subject to self-isolation or quarantine for up to 14 days.